ANLPYPYS/Anti-DDoS-Proxy/README.md

 # How To Use
 ```
 This Project is PlugNPlay!
+Edit line "127" and edit the forward host!
-Just link your server path to "public/" and go!
+Then link your server path to "public/" and go!
 ```